 Float two tbsps of corn oil on to the surface of the Amba to mix in just before serving and your first Amba is done!

 Congrats to you with yo’ bad self!
 I know it was a lengthy process, but take one taste of it and it’ll be a monthly event for you.
 Once made, this keeps for up to a month under refrigeration.
-I top baked chicken with it, dip these Egyptian Falafel in it or even pita chips.
+I top baked chicken with it, dip your favorite falafel in it or even pita chips.
 There’s no debate.
 This is worth the effort, so pin this for later and share it with your world.

 Amba (Pickled Mango Sauce)